1. About project

 Rather, the combination of all matching permissions is granted.

-In the prior example, Jane is a member of the paint-developers
+In the prior example, Jane is a member of the paint-developers group, which has read/write access.

-rule, this still gives Jane read/write access.
+Combined with the jane = r rule, this still gives Jane read/write access.

 Permissions for group members can only be extended beyond the permissions the group already has.